 A general pattern of S. spiniferum sagittae can be recognized in adult individuals: the otolith shape of S. spiniferum is ovate with sinuate margins, and is elongated, reflecting slower growth of the dorso-ventral axis compared to the antero-posterior axis.
-The dorso-ventral axis has the highest growth, with a much higher distance than that observed on the antero-posterior axis with the rounded posterior area and the lobed anterior area.
+The dorso-ventral axis has the highest growth, with with a much higher distance than that observed on antero-posterior axis with the rounded posterior area and the lobed anterior area.
 The sulcus acousticus is ostial with the heterosulcus and ostium formed by a short, funnel-like ostium that opens to the anterior margin, and closed, tubular cauda at least two times larger than the ostium (Figure 2).
 Descriptive statistics for left and right otoliths of S. spiniferum are given in Table S1.

 The total length of the species ranged between 17.7 and 45.8 cm.
 Analysis of the relationships between fish length and fourteen otolith shape descriptors using a generalized linear model showed that there is a significant relationship between eight otolith parameters (ostium length, caudal length, otolith area, otolith perimeter, compactness, form factor, circularity, and squareness) with the total length of fish.
-There is no sex effect on the relationship between fish length with each otolith feature (size parameters or shape indices).
-For side effect, only the relationship of body length with otolith length, caudal length, and squareness (p < 0.05) was significant for the right and left otolith (Table 2).
-The relationship between TL and each otolith descriptor according to the significance of side effect for S. spiniferum are given in Table S2.
+Only the relationship of body length with otolith length, caudal length and squareness (P<0.05) was significant for right and left otolith (Table 2).

 Table 2.
-Generalized linear models for the relationship between fish length and each otolith variable for S. spiniferum from the Red Sea with the significance (TL) and Sex and Side effects (observed from the interaction between Otolith feature and sex or side in the GLM: Otolith feature:Side).
-Grey case shows the significant effect (p < 0.05).
-Allometric equations between TL and each otolith descriptor was shown according to the significance of side effect, OL, otolith length; OH, otolith width; SU, sulcus; OS, ostium; OA, otolith area; OP, otolith perimeter, FF, form factor; AR, aspect ratio; C, compactness; RE, rectangularity, RO, roundness; EL, ellipticity; C, circularity y; SQ, squareness.
+Generalized linear models for the relationship between fish length and each otolith variable for S. spiniferum from Table 0.
+The relationship between TL and each otolith descriptor was showed according to the significance of side effect, OL, otolith length; OH, otolith width; SU, sulcus; OS, ostium; OA, otolith area; OP, otolith perimeter, FF, form factor; AR, aspect ratio; C, compactness; RE, rectangularity, RO, roundness; EL, ellipticity; C, circularity y; SQ, squareness.